CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/TroubleshootingAndRecalibration/_index.md

 weight = 8
 +++

-Most errors with the Ultimaker will create an error messgae accompanied by the QR code.
+Most errors with the UltiMaker will create an error message accompanied by the QR code.
 If this happens scan the QR code to find out how to fix the error

+Image (not in number sequence)

 The most common errors occur when: